AndyShiue/Ende-readme/README.md

 }
 ```

+To implement a trait, I introduce another keyword `impl`.
+All `impl`s can be defined locally in a function body.
-To implement a trait, I introduce another keyword `impl`, unlike the `impl`s in Rust or `instance`s in Haskell, `impl`s in Ende are always named.
+Unlike the `impl`s in Rust or `instance`s in Haskell, `impl`s in Ende are always named.

 ## Simple `impl`s